antybubbs/kaya/README.md

 My suggestion - install it in your own environment and throw the kitchen sink at it.

+If you need any support - come on over to our Dicord Server: https://discord.gg/2hn6G7Qr9N

 ------------------------------------------------------------------------

 # Quick Start